Cherry-Love/eleventy-base-blog/content/about/index.md

 layout: layouts/base.njk
 eleventyNavigation:
   key: About Me
-  order: 5
+  order: 3
 ---
 # About Me

-I am a person that writes stuff.
+My name is Liubov.
+And I love puzzles very much.
+Web development is a kind of puzzle.